damianhakert/damianhakert.github.io/source/posts/2017-03-13-gitlab-in-action-part-2.html.md

 people were usually surprised when, without hesitation, we'd say "Mexico City!"
-It's probably not surprising to hear that the city has fantastic Mexican food (and it does -- we ate tacos al pastor at [El Faraón][tacos] seven times in ten days), but we had the best steak of our lives at [MIT] and the best mac & cheese of the trip at [Balmori Roofbar][mac].
+It's probably not surprising to hear that the city has fantastic Mexican food (and it does -- we ate tacos al pastor at [El Faraón][tacos] seven times in ten days), but we had the best steak of our lives at [MIT], the best mac & cheese of the trip at [Balmori Roofbar][mac], and were introduced to the amazing deliciousness of the Mexican [carajillo].

 We spent one Saturday climbing the Pyramids of the Sun and Moon at [Teotihuacan](https://en.wikipedia.org/wiki/Teotihuacan), and another lazily